gabyx/Githooks/README.md

 ## Trusting Hooks

 To try and make things a little bit more secure, Githooks checks if any new hooks were added we haven't run before, or if any of the existing ones have changed.
-When they have, it will prompt for confirmation whether you accept those changes or not, and you can also disable specific hooks to skip running them until you decide otherwise.
+When they have, it will prompt for confirmation (trust prompt) whether you accept those changes or not, and you can also disable specific hooks to skip running them until you decide otherwise.
+The trust prompt is always **fatal** meaning that failing to answer the prompt, or any other prompt error, will result in a failing Git hook.
+To make the `runner` non-interactive, see [user prompts](#user-prompts).
+If a hook is still *active and untrusted* after the prompt, Githooks will fail by default.
+This is useful to be sure that all hooks get executed.
+However, you can skip active, untrusted hooks by setting [`git hooks config skip-untrusted-hooks --help`](docs/cli/git_hooks_config_skip-untrusted-hooks.md).

 The accepted checksums are maintained in the `.git/.githooks.checksum` directory, per local repository.
 You can however use a global checksum directory setup by specifing `githooks.checksumCacheDir` in any suitable Git config (can be different for each repository).